 Self-isolate if you’re told to

-If you are informed you have been in close contact with someone who has tested positive for COVID-19 you can expect a call from NHS Test and Trace.
+If you are informed you have been in close contact with someone who has tested positive for COVID-19 you can expect a call from the national or local Test and Trace advisors.
 Please co-operate with them and give them accurate information.

-And if they tell you to self-isolate then you must stay at home for 14 days from the day you were last in contact with the infected person.
+And if they tell you to self-isolate then you must stay at home for ten days from the day you were last in contact with the infected person.

 This applies even if you have had a negative test.

 Here is a range of advice to prepare for self-isolation.

 A printable version of the advice and guidance is available here.

 Sign up and use the NHS COVID-19 tracing app, you must participate in NHS test and trace in some public buildings otherwise they MUST refuse you entry.
 There is an easy to use QR code to scan when entering eligible premises.
 A full list of premises that need to collect test and trace information is available here.

 The NHS is currently offering the COVID-19 vaccine to Stockton-on-Tees residents most at risk from coronavirus.
 It is being offered in some hospitals and local vaccination centres run by GPs.
 The NHS will contact you when it is your turn to have the vaccine.
 It is important you don't contact them before then.
 You can read the full details about the roll out of the vaccine on the NHS website.
 Vaccine information is available in additional languages on the BBC website.

 If you are eligible for a flu vaccine, it's now more important than ever to get it.
 If you are a parent/carer and your child is eligible for a flu vaccination please make sure they get the vaccination.